nickmatsnev/ddd/posts/new-york-city/index.md

 {{< image class="zoom-in full-size" src="nyc_statue_of_liberty.jpg" >}}

-I have heard several times that NYC Subway is too complicated and difficult to ride.
+I have heard several times that the subway in New York is too complicated and difficult to ride.
 It is no longer true, as there is a mobile app that helps you build routes.
 It will tell you what trains you should take, what the hours of operation are, how many changes you'll have to make during the ride.

 {{< image class="zoom-in full-size" src="nyc_subway_entrance.jpg" >}}